CyberSquirrelSlo/device-api/README.md

 ### Services

-You try one at the time.
-First build with docker as shown above then start it after if you want to test the other one you first stop and remove containers and start with the other database
+You try one at a time.
+First, build with Docker as shown above, then start it after If you want to test the other one, first stop and remove containers and then start with the other database

 #### Ports